Laura Troschel

 Laura Troschel (3 November 1944 – 29 September 2016) was an Italian actress, singer and model.

 Life and career

 Born in Varese, Troschel made her debut in cinema in a role of weight in The Sex of Angels (1968), by Ugo Liberatore.
-Later, she appeared in some movies as Constanza Spada, until she became the wife of comedian Pippo Franco and resumed her original name.
+Later, she appeared in some movies as Costanza Spada, until she became the wife of comedian Pippo Franco and resumed her original name.
 Between the 1970s and 1980s she participated with her husband in a number of comedy films.
 She was also active in television, as a presenter of some popular shows with Pippo Franco and as an actress in several miniseries.